obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 1. `testMatch`: Tells playwright where to get the test files.
 Note that the path is relative to the file’s location.
 In the vivid repository, the configuration file is located in the components folder, and all the components are inside the `src` folder.
 We make the convention of calling the test files `*.test.ts` - so every file that follows this pattern will be included in the test run.
 2. `projects`: Tells playwright in what configurations to run the tests.
 In this case, we have 3 configurations for each of the major browsers we would like to test.

 There’s much more to the `playwright` configuration.
-You can read more about it [here](https://playwright.dev/docs/test-configuration).
+[You can read more about it here](https://playwright.dev/docs/test-configuration).

-Now that `playwright` “knows” where to get the files and on what browsers to run our tests, we can start setting up the tests themselves.
+Now that `playwright` "knows" where to get the files and on what browsers to run our tests, we can start setting up the tests themselves.

 ## How to Write Playwright Tests